theupdateframework/python-tuf/README.md

 High-level support for implementing
 [repository operations](https://theupdateframework.github.io/specification/latest/#repository-operations)
-is planned but not yet provided: see [1.0.0 plans](https://github.com/theupdateframework/python-tuf/blob/develop/docs/1.0.0-ANNOUNCEMENT.md).
+is planned but not yet provided: see [ADR 10](https://github.com/theupdateframework/python-tuf/blob/develop/docs/adr/0010-repository-library-design.md).

 The reference implementation strives to be a readable guide and demonstration for those working on implementing TUF in their own languages, environments, or